MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/phprojekt-on-iis.md

 First, download the latest stable release of the PHProjekt application.
 For this article, we use the PHProjekt 5.2 Full Package downloaded from the mirror [http://www.phprojekt.com/index.php?name=Downloads&amp;req=viewdownload&amp;cid=1](http://www.phprojekt.com/index.php?name=Downloads&amp;req=viewdownload&amp;cid=1).

-Once you download the package, uncompress it and copy files and folders to C:\Inetpub\wwwroot\phprojekt.
+Once you download the package, uncompress it and copy files and folders to `C:\Inetpub\wwwroot\phprojekt`.

 ## Set Up the Database